kbrsh/wing/CONTRIBUTING.md

 ### Pull Requests

 Pull Requests allow you to share your own code with us, and we can merge it into the main repo.

+**Fixing an Issue**

+Have you found a solution to an issue?
+Here is how you can submit your code to Wing